 As of Jan.
-28, 2019, the IRS has started to accept 2018 tax returns.
-Most taxpayers are watching for their W-2s, 1099s, and other tax related documents to arrive in the mail and are starting to wonder what the new tax law changes will mean when their return is all said and done.Read More
+27, 2020, the IRS will start to accept 2019 tax returns.
+Most taxpayers are watching for their W-2s, 1099s, and other tax related documents to arrive in the mail and are curious to see if their tax situation will be better than it was a year ago with the new tax law changes.Read More

 You may be able to receive subsidies from the government for your health insurance premiums.
 In order to make health insurance more affordable, the Affordable Care Act allows eligible individuals to receive a premium tax credit if they obtain health insurance through the Marketplace.